HingeAssembler/HINGE/README.md

 This removes dead ends and Z-structures from the graph enabling easy condensation.
 It can be analyzed and visualized, etc.

-### Draft assembly

-Draft assembly extracts bases from the backbone.
-First, it reduces the backbone to a linear structure by traversing the backbone assembly, as implemented in `draft_assembly.py`.
-Then, I use a unitig consensus algorithm to get the draft assembly from the linear structure, as in `Unitig_consensus.cpp`

-### Consensus

-After the draft assembly is obtained.
-Reads are mapped to the draft assembly and get the final assembly by doing a majority vote.
-In `Draft_consensus.cpp`.

 ## Parameters